tykoii/blog/_posts/2021-01-16-koi-is-a-protocol.markdown

 The existing internet already contains a wide range of subject-matter, reference material, and historical records.
 The process of retrieving this information, uploading it to the permaweb, and then cataloguing and tagging it's contents will immediately provide value, and any party seeking to gather existing web data can utilize this decentralized commons to economically and efficiently gather data.

 ## Indexing And Staking
 The value of taste in good information cannot be understated.
 As personal and decentralized search agents gain popularity (i.e. The Graph, Fetch.ai, or PUBLC) it is becoming clear that there will soon be a market for a reliable map of the web, and that it will likely be a public good.
-KOI tasks can be set to incentivize community members to crawl a domain and map or map the structure of an API for future tasks to consume.
+KOI tasks can be set to incentivize community members to crawl a domain and record metadata, or even map the structure of an API for future tasks to consume.

 *All data gathered by the KOI Network will be stored on the permaweb forever, ensuring that future generations have an accurate rearview mirror.*

 # The KOI Profit-Sharing Community
-Arweave's native contract language ("Smartweave") is executed asynchronously by the user, and the results are then stored at a very small cost to the Arweave Because of this, the throughput of the network is limited by the number of users, rather than the number of mining nodes, or their individual capacity.
+Arweave's native contract language ("Smartweave") is executed asynchronously by the user, and the results are then stored at a very small "storage" cost relative to other public blockchains.
+Because of this, the throughput of the network is limited by the number of users, rather than the number of mining nodes, or their individual capacity.

 ## Participants
 The KOI token marketplace will exist as a single contract within this ecosystem, and will enable the interactions of human and machine agents completing KOI Archival tasks.